The top SaaS companies for business

 Microsoft

 Microsoft provides its Office desktop productivity suite in the cloud, under the banner of Office 365.
-Organizations are adopting the service for cloud-based productivity and collaboration.
+Organisations are adopting the service for cloud-based productivity and collaboration.
 Office 365 offers the familiar Office applications, infused with AI-powered features, chat-based collaboration, voice and video meetings, and file integration in Microsoft Teams.

 The service also includes advanced data protection and identity management, as well as management of technology assets.
 To date, there are 180 million monthly users of Office 365, 175 million active users of Enterprise Mobility Security, and 800 million Windows 10 devices worldwide, according to the company.